 The Group safeguards its position through proactive and regular monitoring of our portfolios.
-We have a robust process to detect vulnerable borrowers with signs of potential credit deterioration at an early stage for close monitoring and review via various internal credit forums or committees.
+We have a robust process to detect vulnerable borrowers with signs of potential credit deterioration at an early stage.
+Such borrowers are reviewed regularly via various internal credit forums or committees.

-Credit exposures are categorised as "Pass", "Special Mention" or "Impaired Loans" (ILs).
+Credit exposures are categorised into "Pass", "Special Mention" or "Impaired Loans" (ILs).
 ILs are further categorised into "Substandard", "Doubtful" or "Loss".
 The categorisation of credit exposures is based on our assessment of the borrowers' ability to repay their financial obligations.
 ILs may be upgraded to non-impaired status when there is an established trend of credit improvement, supported by an assessment of the borrower's repayment capability, cash flows and financial position.

-Credit exposures are classified as restructured assets when the Group grants concessions to borrowers who are unable to meet their original repayment obligations.
+Credit exposures are classified as restructured assets when the Group grants non-commercial concessions to borrowers which will result in substantial diminished financial obligation.
 A restructured credit exposure is classified into the appropriate impaired loans grades based on the assessment of the borrower's financial condition and ability to repay under the restructured terms.
 Such credit exposure must comply fully with the restructured terms before it can be restored to non-impaired status.

 Dedicated remedial management units manage the restructuring and recovery of ILs for wholesale portfolios.
 The objective is to rehabilitate ILs where possible or maximise recoveries for ILs that are on exit strategy.
-For the retail portfolios, we develop appropriate risk-based and timebased collection strategies to maximise recoveries.
+For the retail portfolios, we develop appropriate risk-based and time-based collection strategies to maximise recoveries.
 We use data such as delinquency buckets and adverse status tags for delinquent retail loans to constantly analyse, fine-tune and prioritise our collection efforts.